dianxiangxu/GPMS-NGAC/README.md

 ### MongoDB import database

-Follow the instructions to install MongoDB if have not already in the link above for your OS.
+Follow the instructions to install MongoDB if have not already in the link above for your OS (INCLUDING CREATION OF C:\data FOR WINDOWS!).